Skip to main content

 Engagement Filters

-Engagement Filters allow you to segment contacts based on their customer activity across your marketing channels.
+Engagement Filters let you segment contacts based on their activity across your marketing channels.
 You can identify whether someone has opted in or opted out, received and interacted with your messages, or taken actions on your website.

 Use the Engagement filters to segment contacts based on their interactions with your marketing activities: